bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:20:34

-Yeah, so recurring payments, so you want to pay rent every month, so your landlord would have to generate a new address every month and, wait, why is this a problem?
+So recurring payments, so you want to pay rent every month, so your landlord would have to generate a new address every month and, wait, why is this a problem?

 Sjors: 00:20:46